deepaksood619/deepaksood619.github.io/docs/psychology/self-control-will-power.md

 ## The secret to self control - Willingness

-- I am having a thought that i am feeling a lot of stress right now and i need to smoke a cigaratte
+- I am having a thought that I am feeling a lot of stress right now and I need to smoke a cigaratte
-- I am noticing that I am having the thought that i am feeling a lot of stress right now and i need to smoke a cigaratte
+- I am noticing that I am having the thought that I am feeling a lot of stress right now and I need to smoke a cigaratte

 ## Four Burners' Theory